The Mackenzie School of Music, located at 2 Mackenzie Road between 1923 and 1974, was founded by Emily (Emilie) and Flora Lewis

 The Lewis family

-Five members of the Lewis family are buried in two graves in the Cemetery.
-The oldest among them were George (c1843-1928) and Mahala (c1847-1931) Lewis, whose child, Ethel, died in infancy.
-Mysteriously, they also had a grand daughter, Dorothy, living with them who was born in Cairo, Egypt c1895.
-Of the next generation were Charles Frederick (c1876-1935) and Mahala (c1878-1950) (the uncommon name, native-American in origin, suggests a link between the two couples).
-Charles and Mahala were both born in Battersea, London; they were married in 1882 and were in Cambridge by 1900.
+Charles Frederick Lewis (1871-1935) and Mahala Lewis (née Avis) (1877-1950) (the uncommon name, native-American in origin) were both born in Battersea, London; they were married in 1882 and were in Cambridge by 1900.
 Charles Frederick was a ‘clothier and tailor’, his shop — which was also the couple’s home — was 90 Mill Road (now Bacchanalia, still with its original shop front).

-Charles and Mahala had at least three daughters, of whom the youngest, Amy Rose, born in 1895, died in early childhood.
-The older two were Emily (‘Emilie’) May (1900-80) and Florence (‘Flora’) Marguerite (c1907-74).
+Charles and Mahala had three daughters, of whom the youngest, Amy Rose (1895-1898), died in early childhood.
+The older two were Emily (‘Emilie’) May (1900-80) and Florence (‘Flora’) Marguerite (1905-74).
 Emily held four diplomas: three from the Royal Academy of Music in London (teaching; vocal performance; speech) and one from the Royal College of Music (vocal performance), and was the Mackenzie School’s first Principal.
 By 1927/28, she was joint Principal with Mary Plummer, who had piano diplomas from the same colleges, but by 1929/30 Plummer was replaced by Isobel Wright, also with piano diplomas.
 Flora became ill in the late 1960s, and Emily retired in 1968 to care for her.
 Neither married.
 Since Emily’s retirement, the principals of the School have been Joan Appleton and Jackie Cunningham.

 Emily was a leading figure on the Cambridge musical and dramatic scene, organizing concerts, singing as a solo contralto, teaching, and serving as adjudicator in music festivals.
 She founded the Cambridge Competitive Festival of Music, Dance, Speech & Drama, and in 1931 created the Mackenzie Society to give amateur artists the opportunity to perform on a public platform — both organizations continue today.
 Emily was a familiar person also on Mill Road, known for her large, flamboyant hats.